Students Letting Guide

 - Hamlets require a completed Personal Information form from all tenants

-- With the completed form we also required £60.00 per person as the application fee inc VAT.
-THIS MUST BE ORGANISED BY THE GROUP TO ENSURE THAT WE HAVE ALL FEES/FORMS TOGETHER TO ENSURE THAT THE PROPERTY IS HELD FOR YOU - SUBJECT TO SIGNED TENANCY AGREEMENTS AND PAYMENTS AS ADVISED.
+- With the completed form we also required £100.00 per person as holding deposit.
+THIS MUST BE ORGANISED BY THE GROUP TO ENSURE THAT WE HAVE ALL HOLDING DEPOSITS/FORMS TOGETHER TO ENSURE THAT THE PROPERTY IS HELD FOR YOU - SUBJECT TO SIGNED TENANCY AGREEMENTS AND PAYMENTS AS ADVISED.

 - Hamlets then require signed hard copy Tenancy Agreements by all tenants within 2 weeks of our posting date (also emailed to each initially)- even if 5 months in advance of tenancy start date.